 For competitive financial support awards for students in the Graduate Group in Science and Mathematics (GGSM), the GGSM Steering Committee considers the nominated students for each award and determines each award recipient.
 In situations in which where the Steering Committees of the GGACHA and GGSM are unable to determine award recipients, the Graduate Council's Subcommittee on Graduate Awards will determine the award recipient.
-For competitive financial support awards available to students in all programs, the Graduate Council's Subcommittee on Graduate Awards and the Dean of Graduate Studies will consider all students nominated and determine the award recipient.
+For competitive financial support awards available to students in all programs, the Graduate Council's Subcommittee on Graduate Awards will consider all students nominated and determine the award recipient.